JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/timeline_window.png" width="500" alt="timeline window"/>

-Hovering over the timeline will show details of the frame (number of scanlines, percentage of WSYNC usage, etc.).
+Hovering over the timeline will show details of the frame (number of scanlines, percentage of WSYNC usage, etc.) and thumbnail preview.
 Clicking on the timeline will instantly take the emulation to that state.

 The `TV Screen` window is fully interactive and clicking or dragging on any portion of the screen will take the emulation to that scanline/clock of the